AnthonyCarl/NodaTime.Serialization.ServiceStackText/README.md

 - If using with ServiceStack, serializer setup should occur before Init of the AppHost.
 - For Value types, this will also setup the nullable serializer for that value type.
 - Since this is a custom serializer for `ServiceStack.Text`, calls to `JsConfig.Reset()` will remove the custom serializers.
-- `v3.9.x` & `v4.0.x` compatibility is verified by running the same unit test assembly against the same serializer assembly twice - once with a `v3.9.44` and again with a `v4.0.42` `ServiceStack.Text` assembly.

 ## Using the Code